jhealy/aspnet45-docker-selenium/readme.md

 * Build out dockerfile for full aspnet45 with chrome and ff baked in.
 Set as base image.
 Push to personal dockerhub.
 * Build out dockerfile folks can use to see the test run and fail!  yay!
+* Once dockerimage with problem is pushed, update various pleas for help and enumerate them here.
 * Go 1/1 with some experts that have offered to look at this.

 ## WHAT I HAVE TRIED